mrjain/first-node-app/README.md

 touch Dockerfile
 ```

-Open the Dockerfile in your favorite text editor
+Open the Dockerfile and add the following:
 ```
 # Base image
 FROM node